Projects & Transformation

 Eli’s Community Garden

-Manuel initiated and led the creation of a community garden as a community ritual to move with grief of losing a fellow seminarian to gun violence.
+Manuel initiated and led the creation of a community garden as a community ritual to move with and be with the grief of losing a fellow seminarian to gun violence.
+The following are lessons on sustainability applicable to any long-term group programming.

 Key Take Aways: